fsaresh/fsaresh.github.io/content/posts/tech-and-tools/degoogling/index.md

 Well, after my journey, I'm using significantly fewer of those, but still relying a little bit on Google Drive for sharing documents with others and Gmail for some unimportant email I'd rather not receive at my "main" inbox.

 My most critical things no longer flow through Google, but I use Google products as a "spam" sink of sorts.
 Any email I don't really care about can go there, and any text messages with people not on Signal (most of my important chats!) are still in Google Voice.
-- Side note: I know SMS is insecure, but the only people I text with Google Voice are iPhone users, with the exception of my brother and two friends, and adopting RCS and using Google Messenger (🙁) to chat with those two alone separately feels...frustrating.
+- Side note: I know SMS is insecure, but I've had great success moving friends and family to using Signal.
+At this point, the only people I text with Google Voice are my brother and two friends, and adopting RCS and using Google Messenger (🙁) to chat with those three alone separately feels...frustrating.

 ## Finding Alternatives
 Instead of the above, I now use: